wp-plugins/robo-gallery/README.txt

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

+= Do you have some limits for images types in gallery? =

+You can use any standard file type in our gallery: png, jpg, jpeg, gif

+= Is it possible create gallery in Wordpress post with Gallery? =

+Yes, you can insert gallery into post with shortcode tag

 = Do you have some limits for images amount in gallery? =